 There aren't any resources in the Biafada language, except for old gospel cassettes.

-* Ask the Lord to bring forth a triumphant Biafada church for the glory of His name!
+Ask the Lord to bring forth a strong Biafada church for the glory of His name!

 Profile updated with field information, 2012.